csusbdt/201-2013-fall/GIT.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDymdGr+QUAhvClI/7c8+ulzSxEH783b9tatMlB4ou53YgOTYrsJEN2rLilpgPeM6pxHt3EtD5aVO8boklZmzpwy/eDHSq8Dxzdhv+lxzv8KmRm8wX7vkBgezrQHoBcjWDyiztH/2MoE5uL42yT3goGPBXsbx/rq0QrwUxnzqNMjJ0R2HsWqF5VV/t0G0mJfgZVuCVBokSMmmuKof1KtUk+R0zTlxCMUhc7EMWf39gVXc6+JWJJqthV71VY8mX4y0CSsNa0/ILMIlyUV7kd4OLPi7qwjAlA292tsh+n3McaQAwWIuKJmO6gIq5rAvDsiIXbKQGaoVd4Sb6ABUuMgVo9 turner@turner-retina.home
 ````

-Copy this text and email it to dturner@csusb.edu
+Copy this text and email it to the instructor
 with your name and student id.

 ## From OS X

+If you are working under Windows, you should install the git client,
+which you can get from [the Git website](http://git-scm.com/).

-Use the same process as Linux.
+Use the same process as Linux to get the public key and send to the instructor.

 ## From a Windows Computer